 Photo C

-Photo D- Place water in a large zip lock bag.
+Photo D- Place water in a large zip-lock bag.
 Add contents of 1 packet of Seasoning Mix for Roast Red Pork (see photo A).
-Massage bag with fingers to dissolve solids.
+Massage the bag with your fingers to dissolve solids.
 Add pork and zip tight.
 Chill for at least 2 hours.

 - Preheat oven to 375 degrees F.

-- Remove pork from bag.
+- Remove the pork from the bag.
 Discard marinade.
-Place pork in a prepared rimmed baking sheet.
-Bake for about 30 minutes or until temperature reads 145 degrees in an instant read thermometer.
+Place pork on a prepared rimmed baking sheet.
+Bake for about 30 minutes or until the temperature reads 145 degrees in an instant-read thermometer.
 Remove from oven and allow to rest for 10 minutes.
-Slice into 1/4 inch slices then into 3/4-inch strips.
+Slice into 1/4-inch slices, then into 3/4-inch strips.

 - Fill a large shallow pan with 1 inch of room temperature water.
 Submerge one rice paper in water for 20 seconds.
 Remove, gently shaking off excess.
 Place on a flat surface.
-Rice paper should be pliable and will continue to soften more as you work.
-Place about 1/4 cup of lettuce on the upper third section, leaving at least a 1 inch edge.
+The rice paper should be pliable and will continue to soften more as you work.
+Place about 1/4 cup of lettuce on the upper third section, leaving at least a 1-inch edge.
 Add 1/8 cup cucumber.
 Top with 1/8 cup Pickled Carrots and Daikon.
 Add 4 to 5 strips of pork.
-Line 4 shrimp halves parallel to this pile, at equator line of the rice paper (see photo C).
+Line 4 shrimp halves parallel to this pile, at the equator line of the rice paper (see photo C).

 - Working with the pile of filling closest to you, lift and fold the rice paper over the filling.
 Hold in place with one hand and fold sides over with the other like wrapping a burrito.
 Roll into a log, tucking the filling and gently pulling the rice paper taught as you roll (photo D).
 Be gentle as rice paper tears easily.
-It may take a little practice before you are able to roll a tight summer roll.
-Place summer roll in one of the lined containers.
-Cover with dampen paper towels.
-Repeat steps until all summer rolls are made.
+It may take a little practice before you can roll a tight summer roll.
+Place the summer roll in one of the lined containers.
+Cover with dampened paper towels.
+Repeat the steps until all summer rolls are made.
 Serve with dipping sauce.

 - Makes 14 summer rolls.